The Short Answer

 Claude Desktop

 Claude Desktop handles multiple servers well because it initializes them in parallel.
-Practical observations:
+Practical observations from testing:

-The hammer icon in the chat input shows the total tool count.
-If some servers fail to initialize, the count will be lower than expected.
+The hammer icon in the chat input shows the total tool count across all connected servers.
+If the count is lower than expected, some servers failed to initialize.
+Check logs at ~/Library/Logs/Claude/mcp*.log for details.

 Cursor

-Cursor is more sensitive to the number of MCP servers because tool descriptions are included in the Composer context.
-With many servers:
+Cursor is more sensitive to the number of MCP servers because tool descriptions are included in the Composer agent context.
+With many servers, tool descriptions consume a significant portion of the context window, leaving less room for code and conversation.

 VS Code

-VS Code MCP support varies by extension.
-GitHub Copilot's MCP support handles servers similarly to Claude Desktop.
+VS Code MCP support through GitHub Copilot handles servers similarly to Claude Desktop.
 The main bottleneck is the extension's memory allocation.
+VS Code extensions run in a shared extension host process, so many heavy MCP servers can affect overall editor performance.

 Performance Optimization Tips

-Instead of using npx -y which downloads on every startup, install globally:
+Instead of using npx -y which resolves and potentially downloads packages on every startup, install globally for instant startup:

 npm install -g @modelcontextprotocol/server-filesystem